-Since then, Stones/Water/Time/Breath has been performed by many in many locales, taught in universities, been the subject of a multimedia installation in Wroclaw, Poland, and published with video performances and commentary in online publications in France and Canada.
-Stones/Water/Time/Breath was a subject of two article publications that have received wide international recognition and has also been discussed in international keynotes.
-The text has been translated into three languages, French, German and Polish, and the composer has given several public talks about the piece.
+Since 2012, Stones/Water/Time/Breath has been given over 50 performances in a wide variety of locales internationally, taught in universities, been the subject of a multimedia installation in Poland, and published with video performances of Stones/Water/Time/Breath and commentary in online publications in France and Canada.
+Stones/Water/Time/Breath was a subject of two article publications that have received wide recognition and has been discussed in international keynotes.
+The text has been translated into four languages, French, Spanish, German and Polish, available here, and the composer has given numerous public talks about the piece.

-The latest version is a “pocket card” that is about the size of a postcard that participants can take with them to their performances, and is supported in part by a grant from the Martha’s Vineyard Cultural Council, a local agency which is supported by the Massachusetts Cultural Council, a state agency.
+In 2015, a “pocket card” that is about the size of a postcard that participants can take with them to their performances, supported in part by a grant from the Martha’s Vineyard Cultural Council, a local agency which is supported by the Massachusetts Cultural Council, a state agency.

 On June 21st, 2016, participants in 11 cities and towns in 3 countries performed Stones/Water/Time/Breath as part of the international Make Music Day celebration.
 These performances inaugurated an annual event given across the United States and internationally, currently in the fifth year, where in 2020 it received first performances in Finland, Venezuela, and the UK.